-A concussion is a brain injury that can be caused by a blow to the head or by any impact that causes the brain to shake violently inside the skull, according to HSS Assistant Attending Neurologist, Teena Shetty, MD.
+A concussion is a brain injury that can be caused by a blow to the head or by any impact that causes the brain to shake violently inside the skull.
 Many people tend to associate concussions with sports injuries but in fact concussions often occur from biking accidents, car accidents, falls, and other types of collisions.

 You do not need to lose consciousness to have a concussion.
 A concussion can cause a loss of consciousness but more common symptoms may include: